-About This Manual
+About This Document

-This manual includes hardware and software installation instructions and a hardware connector reference.
-Three other manuals provide information about creating data acquisition applications:
+This document includes hardware and software installation instructions, a hardware connector reference, hardware operation reference, and recalibration instructions.
+Three other documents provide information about creating data acquisition applications:

 - The DAPL Manual contains a complete DAPL reference. - The Applications Manual contains many useful examples of Data Acquisition Processor applications. - The Systems Manual describes support software that runs in the PC, including support for writing programs that run in the PC.